German inflation dips slightly in November to 10% - NewsBreak

 German inflation dips slightly in November to 10%

-BERLIN — (AP) — German inflation slipped back slightly to 10% in November, official figures showed Tuesday, but galloping prices remain a major headache for Europe's biggest economy.
+German inflation slipped back slightly to 10% in November, official figures showed Tuesday, but galloping prices remain a major headache for Europe 's biggest economy.

 The annual inflation rate was off its peak of 10.4%, reached in October, as the increase in energy prices over a year ago slowed to 38.4% from 43% a month earlier, the Federal Statistical Office said.
 But there was no let-up in the increase of food prices, which ticked up to 21% from 20.3%.